rerun-io/rerun-docs/docs/getting-started/python.md

 ![Colored Cube](/docs-media/quickstart0_cube.png)

 *Note: If this is your first time launching Rerun you will see a notification in the terminal about the Rerun anonymous data usage policy.
-Rerun collects anonymous usage data to help improve the SDK, though you may choose to opt out if you would like.*
+Rerun collects anonymous usage data to help improve the project, though you may choose to opt out if you would like.*

 ### If you're having problems